 I remember having a much stronger sensory awareness when I was a kid.
 My nose would haunt me, for example.
 I would smell something unpleasant, and a sense of unease would settle over me for days.
 I’d grow moody about it, troubled.
 Sometimes, for reasons I didn’t understand at the time, I would lash out at others well after the triggering scent.

 Taste was odd back then…hyper-alert to food textures.
 There was a range of textures I could handle…anything outside of that range would make me sick.
 I was unable to palate most fruits, for example.
 I liked the taste, but the textures threw me into nausea.
 Bananas were the worst.
-I’d try a banana, spit it out, gag; I’d then roam around for days feeling miserable…the unease would settle deep into my stomach, churning like a sea-sickness.
+I’d try a banana, spit it out, gag; I’d then roam around for days feeling miserable…the unease would settle deep into my stomach, churn like a sickness.

 Other foods were okay…I thought yogurt was miraculous.
 I liked very smooth mashed potatoes…but if they turned out too thick, I’d grow sick tasting it; I could feel that some texture-threshold had been crossed and my body would revolt.